List of sports rivalries

 A sports rivalry is intense competition between athletic teams or athletes, affecting participants, management, and supporters all to varying degrees.

 One of the first known sports rivalries occurred in the Roman Empire between the Blues and the Greens, and the minor teams of the Reds and Whites, each of which were chariot racing clubs competing at the Hippodrome in Constantinople.
-The rivalry took on political tones as well, coming close to deposing the Roman Emperor Justinian in 532 CE in a riot and the suppression of the riot killed tens of thousands of people.
+The rivalry took on political tones as well, coming close to deposing the Roman Emperor Justinian in 532 AD in a riot and the suppression of the riot killed tens of thousands of people.

 Owners have been known to encourage rivalries as they tend to improve game attendance and television ratings for rivalry matches.
 Clubs can reduce fan aggression surrounding rivalry games by acknowledging rather than downplaying the conflict because the rivalry is an integral part of fan identity.

-Games between two rivals that are based in areas of close geographical proximity are often known as a local derby, or simply just a derby (/'dɑrbi/ DAR-bee, /ˈdɜrbi/ DUR-bee); a sporting event between two teams from the same town, city or region.
+Games between two rivals that are based in areas of close geographical proximity are often known as a local derby, or simply just a derby (/'dɑːbi/ DAH-bee, /ˈdɜrbi/ DUR-bee); a sporting event between two teams from the same town, city or region.
 In modern usage the term is usually connected with association football and the media and supporters will often refer to this fixture as "Derby Day".
-However, and unsurprisingly, the first recorded use of the term was to refer to major provincial horse races from a time when the Epsom Derby, was not only England’s major sporting event but also a huge social occasion.
+However, and unsurprisingly, the first recorded use of the term was to refer to major provincial horse races from a time when the Epsom Derby, was not only England's major sporting event but also a huge social occasion.

 For example, the Western Times, 2 June 1860, refers to a race meeting at Haldon, Exeter, as their "local Derby Day."
 The Hull Packet, 31 May 1861, calls the Beverley, Hull and East Riding Races "our local Derby."
-It would appear that the term was already in use elsewhere in the world - The Ballarat Star (Victoria, Australia), 6 December 1860 edition, mentions that races in Dowling Forest were "the local Derby day."
+It would appear that the term was already in use elsewhere in the world – The Ballarat Star (Victoria, Australia), 6 December 1860 edition, mentions that races in Dowling Forest were "the local Derby day."

 The metaphor evidently seeped into common usage, as non-racing events also earned the epithet.
-An athletic club fete in Croydon (Norwood News, 22 May 1869), a rowing regatta at Bathgate, Scotland (Lothian Courier, 26 September 1874) and even a hotly-contested local government election (Croydon Advertiser, 27 February 1875) were all described as a local Derby.
+An athletic club fete in Croydon (Norwood News, 22 May 1869), a rowing regatta at Bathgate, Scotland (Lothian Courier, 26 September 1874) and even a hotly contested local government election (Croydon Advertiser, 27 February 1875) were all described as a local Derby.